MEET YOUR FARMERS

 WILD LEA FARM

-While attending Delaware Valley College, Lexi and Justin ironically met in Organic Chemistry 101.
+While attending Delaware Valley College, Lexi and Justin ironically met in Organic Chemistry.
 Since then, they have been sweethearts working and managing farms together.
 With a combination of 20 years of farming experience, a passion for regenerative agriculture and a desire to own and operate a financially profitable farm, they have gained the skill set to create an agricultural operation that holds high regards to animal welfare, ecological consciousness and land regeneration.
 As a result, Wild Lea Farm, a first generation farmer owned and operated livestock farm was created.

 FREQUENTLY ASKED QUESTIONS